A LOCAL View of the Polynomial Hierarchy: Infiniteness of the locally polynomial hierarchy

 We begin by reducing unrestricted \kl{second-order quantification} to \kl{quantification} over sets, exploiting the fact that \kl{local second-order logic} on \kl{pictures} allows us to represent arbitrary relations as collections of sets.
+Since the analogous observation also holds for \kl{graphs} of \kl{bounded structural degree}, which will be useful in Section~\ref{ssec:complete-picture}, we prove a more general statement for all \kl{structures} of \kl(structure){bounded degree}.